eric-bach/pecuniary/README.md

     ```
     DLQ_NOTIFICATIONS - email address to send failed event message notifications to.
+    AWS_SERVICE_ROLE_ARN - ARN of the GitHub actions role to deploy the stack.
     ```

 5. Copy the `./frontend/.env.example` file to `./frontend/.env` and fill in the parameter values from the CDK stack outputs in step 2: